top of page

 It’s not that they don’t care; it’s just what they believe.

-We would never see it as normal to have disabling accidents at home.
-So why would we think it’s acceptable at work?
+But we would never, under any circumstances, consider it normal to suffer a life-altering accident at home.
+So why would we ever think it could be acceptable at work?

 WANTING ZERO ACCIDENTS AT HOME IS NORMAL.
 IT SHOULD BE HERE TOO!